ZviRosenfeld/IEnumerableCorrelater/README.md

 on the correlation of the earlier segments of the collection while they continue working out the correlation of the later ones.

 The ContinuousCorrelaters will raise the OnResultUpdate for every segment it finishes correlating.
-Please note that the OnResultUpdate will only contain the new segment (and not previously sent segments).
+Please note that the OnResultUpdate will only contain the new segment (and no previously sent segments).

 ```CSharp
 IContinuousCorrelater<char> continuousCorrelater =